Ukrainization: Mass media

-Since 2004 the Ukrainian government has enacted restrictions on Russian-language television and radio programs.
+Until 2006, only about 1% of all films on television or in cinemas in Ukraine were subtitled in Ukrainian, without dubbing.
+Since 2004, the Ukrainian government has enacted restrictions on Russian-language television and radio programs.
 Russian-language programs are required to include a Ukrainian translation or subtitles, and local radio and television stations have the right to broadcast in Russian only if they can prove they have a Russian audience.
 There was some opposition against this ban.
 Today the ban is in full effect, but Russian movies are mostly subtitled in cinemas and on Ukrainian television.
 Non-Russian and non-Ukrainian movies which used to be dubbed in Russian may now only be dubbed, post-synchronized or subtitled in Ukrainian.
 Ukrainian authorities defended the ban, stating that it aimed to develop a home-grown Ukrainian distribution industry and to give Ukrainian distributors "muscle" in negotiating their own deals to buy foreign films.
 Russian distributors control around 90% of foreign films screened in Ukraine and tend to supply Russian-language dubbed or subtitled copies that are part of wider packages distributed throughout Russia and the former Soviet territories.
 Andriy Khalpakhchi, director the Ukrainian Cinema Foundation, claims "Some European sellers at Berlin's film market are reporting that Russian buyers are already threatening not to buy films if they sell directly to Ukraine without using Russian distribution channels."
-Despite earlier fears that there would be problems due to the introduction of compulsory Ukrainian dubbing of films, the number of visitors to Ukrainian cinemas soared by 40% in Q1 of the year 2009 compared to the same period of the previous year.
+Despite earlier fears that there would be problems due to the introduction of compulsory Ukrainian dubbing of films (since 2006), the number of visitors to Ukrainian cinemas soared by 40% in Q1 of the year 2009 compared to the same period of the previous year.